|Date Opened||12/30/2021 3:00:00 PM|

 |Job Type||Open & Promotional|

-THE REQUIREMENTS: Any combination of training and experience, which would provide the required knowledge and abilities, is qualifying.
-A typical way to obtain the knowledge and abilities would be:
+THE REQUIREMENTS: Any combination of training and experience that would provide the required knowledge and abilities is qualifying.
+A typical way to obtain these knowledge and abilities would be:

 ANNUAL LEAVE - 22 days first year, increasing to 37 days after 15 years of service.
 Available for vacation and/or sick leave.

 BEREAVEMENT LEAVE - 3 days paid in California, 5 days paid out-of-state.

 MEDICAL PLAN - The County contracts with CalPERS for a variety of medical plans.
 For most plans, County contributions pay a majority of the premiums for employees and eligible dependents.

 DENTAL PLAN - County pays for employee and eligible dependent coverage.